 Caffeine is a popular topic when hydration is addressed.
 While this is a topic in itself, in short, caffeine will not lead to dehydration.
-Caffeine affects everyone different, so while some might see performance enhancement from it, others may experience negative side effects such as anxiety, heart palpations, or increased risk of bonking.
+Caffeine affects everyone different, so while some might see performance enhancement from it, others may experience negative side effects such as anxiety, heart palpations, or higher risk of bonking due to increased metabolism.

 · Homemade sports beverage – see recipe below.
 Making your own version is cheaper and allows you to tailor your drink to match your needs and preferences.